 Thursday, September 18th, 2014 11am EST

-This webinar, with Gary Matteson of Farm Credit, will cover the basics of farm business planning, as it applies to borrowing.
-He will specifically discuss cash flow analysis, a vital communication tool when borrowing, and will also help audience members plan for what the lender needs to see.
+This webinar, with Gary Matteson of Farm Credit, covered the basics of farm business planning, as it applies to borrowing.
+He specifically discussed cash flow analysis, a vital communication tool when borrowing, and also helped audience members plan for what the lender needs to see.
 This webinar is intended both for farmers preparing to borrow money and to the advocates wishing to help farmers during this process.